titumozammel/5r-cascade-framework/README.md

 > **Do not remove what is necessary and valuable.**

 The cascade is a **decision hierarchy**, not a requirement that every intervention execute five separate actions.

+A specific demand may be removed immediately.
+Another may require reduction or replacement.
+Another may require re-engineering.
+Necessary work may simply be retained and protected.

 ---